A Re-post. For Vivien Leigh’s birthday, which is today.

 There is a vitality, a life force, a quickening that is translated through you into action, and because there is only one of you in all time, this expression is unique.
 If you block it, it will never exist through any other medium and be lost.
 The world will not have it.
 It is not yours to determine how good it is; nor how it compares with other expressions.
 It is your business to keep the channel open.
 You do not even have to believe in yourself or your work.
 You have to keep open and aware directly to the urges that motivate you.
 Keep the channel open.
 No artist is ever pleased.
 There is no satisfaction whatever at any time.
 There is only a queer divine dissatisfaction; a blessed unrest that keeps us marching and makes us more alive than the others.

-After years of dissatisfaction myself, I am not sure I can say what the hell is so “divine” about it, Martha, although I would concede that it is “queer”, and my unrest could barely be referred to as “blessed” – but REGARDLESS.
+After years of “dissatisfaction” myself, I am not sure I can say what the hell is so “divine” about it, Martha, although I would concede that it is “queer”, and my unrest could barely be referred to as “blessed” – but REGARDLESS.
 There is much in that famous oft-quoted (TOO OFTEN) paragraph that rings true.
 I thought of it this morning when I was getting ready to write this post, and thinking about Vivien Leigh and her journey.
 She had great good fortune.
-Much of what happened to her was right place-right time kind of stuff, although she did have powerful peopl in her corner from the beginning.
+Much of what happened to her was right place-right time kind of stuff, although she did have powerful people in her corner from the beginning.
 She also knew what she had to work on as an actress, and set herself the task of working on it.
 Her great good fortune did not make her lazy.
-But within her, there was an eternal feeling of “queer divine dissatisfaction” – which ended up gnawing away at her, leaving her a shell of a woman by the end.
+But within her, there was an eternal feeling of “queer divine dissatisfaction”, leaving her a shell of a woman by the end.
 At least that is the portrait painted in this biography.
 You wonder what it is that makes her so frightened.
 And yet I really relate to her in many ways, especially in her fears of growing older and being forgotten.
-She was so beautiful it took people’s breaths away … yet she wanted to be known as more than just a pretty face.
+She was so beautiful it took people’s breath away … yet she wanted to be known as more than just a pretty face.
 Yet when she began to grow older, she really started to lose her mind, and needed incessant reassurance she was still beautiful.
-It is thought she had bipolar disorder, and she also was very ill a lot of the time – with tuberculosis – which caused her to be laid low for months at a time.
+It is thought she had bipolar disorder, and she also was very ill a lot of the time with tuberculosis.
 It was a turbulent existence.

 (I love love love that photo.)

 It is interesting to consider, as well, that Leigh was, even with all her experience, unable to “fake” anything.
 She just didn’t have it in her.
 Her husband (Olivier) did.
-He was a craftsman, and was able to take his characters far far into the abysses of their lives … without going mad himself.
+He was a craftsman, and was able to take his characters far far into the abysses of their psychologies … without going mad himself.
 Leigh always had blurred boundaries, which caused her a lot of problems with some of her roles.
-You can see a bit of that beginning here – with Mask of Virtue – yet she was obviously cast perfectly, and protected by her fellow cast members.
-But the excerpt is prescient.
+You can see a bit of that beginning here with Mask of Virtue, yet she was obviously cast perfectly, and protected by her fellow cast members.
+The excerpt is prescient.

 EXCERPT FROM Vivien: The Life of Vivien Leigh, by Alexander Walker